Creating a New Time Entry Zapp from a Universal Micro App

 Once you reach the timesheet page click on Get Started to start attaching the timesheet elements.

-You need to make sure that the timesheet table on the web contains at least one or two rows of information, both project details and hours, in order to be able to attach the table successfully.
+It is recommended that the timesheet table on the web contains at least one or two rows of information, both project details and hours, but the row can be empty of hours information.

 You will first be asked to attach the Calendar or Date Picker.